hashicorp/consul/ADOPTERS.md

 * [Zinza Technology](https://zinza.com.vn) uses CoreDNS within Kubernetes in production, with standard configuration.
 * [Hualala](https://www.hualala.com/home)  uses CoreDNS in Kubernetes using default configuration, in its Lab.
 Expected to be in production soon.
 * [Hellofresh](https://www.hellofresh.com/) uses CoreDNS in multiple Kubernetes clusters, with Forward plugin.
+* [Render](https://render.com) uses CoreDNS in production across all its Kubernetes clusters.